Katona-Peter/mental-health-awareness/README.md

 # Project Title

-Delivering information about mental health awareness
+Let's talk about mental health

 ## Features
 The webpage aims to provide for user accessible, beginner-friendly information on mental health, including how to recognize common issues and manage stress, presented in a supportive and organised layout.